Tumbled Dumortierite in Quartz - Blue Quartz media thumbnails

 "Blue quartz" is macrocrystalline quartz with dumortierite inclusions; pure dumortierite is a compact, homogeneous blue mineral without a visible matrix.
 This selection is the version with quartz: the blue appears in veins and patches on a translucent white background, not as a uniform block.

-Do both formats come from the same material?
+Do the two formats come from the same material?

-In tumbled form, it works best for wire-wrapped pendants, bracelets, and earrings, where the rounded surface is part of the visual appeal.
-For rings, we prefer cabochons with a flat back; see the cabochon collection for formats suitable for bezel settings.
+In tumbled format, it works best in wire-wrapped pendants, bracelets, and earrings, where the rounded surface is part of the visual appeal.
+For rings, we prefer cabochons with a flat back; see the cabochon collection for formats suitable for bezel setting.

 More about dumortierite: properties, meaning, and uses.
 See also: all tumbled stones · meditation stones.